robfatland/reorganiseduponthefloor/git/README.md

 Please place some version of these notes; as you like; someplace stable.
 I treat GitHub as my "someplace stable" these days.
-Regardless of whether my laptop falls into a volcano on the floor of the ocean: GitHub abides.
+Regardless of whether my laptop falls into a volcano on the sea floor:
+GitHub abides.

 I am writing these notes in the order they occur to me; so this is based on ***improvised pragmatism***.
 This first part began as an enumeration but quickly devolves into a story.

+> Another version of this material is in a Jupyter notebook in my **`ocean`** repo but it is a
+> bit hard to find.
+Chapter 5 I believe.

 ## 1. Markdown